armanmishra1000/AirVik/README.md

-# Airvik - Hotel Booking System
+# AirVik - Hotel Booking System

 ## Overview
-Airvik is a modern hotel booking and management system built with Next.js, Node.js, and PostgreSQL.
+AirVik is a modern hotel booking and management system built with Next.js, Node.js, and MongoDB.
 This full-stack application provides a complete solution for hotel room booking, user management, and payment processing.

 ## Tech Stack